CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6C - Saturn Example.md

 <p align="center">
   <img width="400" src="https://github.com/CitruzSquared/essays/assets/23460281/c8144f54-2f5c-47f0-8a1f-e530a3afb760"> <br/>
-  The line through $C$ that is perpendicular to $NC$ is the axis of the ellipses of the rings. <br/> The rings are seen from above because the North pole faces the Earth.
+  The line through $C$ that is perpendicular to $NC$ is the axis of the ellipses of the rings. <br/> The ellipses are centered on $C$. <br/> The rings are seen from above because the North pole faces the Earth.
 </p>

 We can now also draw the shadow of Saturn on its rings.
 Drawing two lines along the vector $\textbf{a}_{yz}$ (just like what we did with $\textbf{n}\_{yz}$) starting at both edges of Saturn's equator: